AeroVironment T-20: Operational history

 On 18 August 2022, the U.S. Army selected the AeroVironment Jump 20, the vertical takeoff and landing version of the T-20, as part of the first increment of the Future Tactical Unmanned Aircraft System (FTUAS).
 This was part of an effort started in 2018 to replace the RQ-7 Shadow with a drone that was runway independent, had a lower acoustic signature and had lower equipment requirements to transport.
 The Army awarded AeroVironment an $8 million contract to provide one Jump 20 system, which consists of six air vehicles, ground data terminals and ground control stations for one brigade combat team; up to seven more systems could be acquired.
-Increment one of the FTUAS is meant to immediately meet operational units' needs, while increment two will rely on a separate competitive acquisition.
+Increment one of the FTUAS was meant to immediately meet operational units' needs, while increment two would rely on a separate competitive acquisition.
 The Army received the first system on 12 September 2022.
+AeroVironment was eliminated from the second increment of the FTUAS program in May 2023.

 On 24 February 2023, one year since the start of the 2022 Russian invasion of Ukraine, the Jump 20 was included in an American aid package for Ukraine.
 As part of the Ukraine Security Assistance Initiative (USAI), it will be bought from the manufacturer and be delivered in late spring or later.

+In 2023 a JUMP 20 system was delivered to the Coast Guard Administration (Taiwan).

 Variants

 Variations of the T-20 are the Block I (Carburettor) and Block II (Fuel Injected).

+There is also a VTOL version known as JUMP 20, which participated in FTUAS program of US Army and is currently deployed within the Taiwanese CGA.